Prescriptions

 The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.

-If you have a query about your medication and need to contact the surgery about it, email us at bobicb-bw.prescriptions@nhs.net or phone the practice 10am on 0118 987 4551 and select the pharmacy option.
+If you have a query about your medication and need to contact the surgery about it, email us at bobicb-bw.prescriptions@nhs.net or phone the practice after 10am on 0118 987 4551 and select the pharmacy option.

 If you have run out of your medication and you are not able to get a GP/Pharmacist appointment, then your local community pharmacy may be able to provide you with an emergency supply of medication.